GiridharKarnik/Cucumber-jvm-extentreporter/README.md

 `ExtentFormatter.imageStepHashMap.put(stepName,fileName);`

+##Change Log

+Version 1.1.0

+* Added screen shot functionality.
+Now users can add screenshots to reports by pushing them to the imageStepHasMap object.

+Version 1.2.0

+* Screenshot images are embedded in html as base64 encoded strings, so that distribution is easier.

 And please don't hesitate to contact me at giridhar.co@live.com if you face any trouble using it.